-Next, I discuss the regression results for the 2x Bear ETF for the MSCI EAFE index and the MSCI Emerging Markets (EM) index (Tickers: EFU and EEV, respectively), in Table 4.
+Next, I discuss the regression results for the 2x Bear ETF for the MSCI EAFE index and the MSCI Emerging Markets (EM) index (Tickers: EFU and EEV, respectively).
 Interestingly, the 2x bear ETFs for these indices were introduced in the fall of 2007, but the companion 2x bull ETFs were introduced much later, in June 2009.
 Due to the lack of observations, I do not include the 2x bull MSCI ETFs.
-As shown in Table 4, for both 2x Bears, EFU and EEV, the results are again poor for certain holding periods.
-To summarize, there is a substantial drop in $\mathbb{R}^2$ across the board in these regressions compared to the other leveraged ETFs.
-The alphas (especially for EEV) are large and statistically significant once the holding period is 1-week or longer, and the beta for the 1-day EFU deviates significantly from 2, and the $R^2$ for the regression is only 0.3628, indicating that only 36.28 percent of the variations in the daily EFU returns can be explained by the variations in the MSCI EAFE returns, the lowest across all holding periods.
-A possible reason for this result is the nonsynchronicity in the trading of the ETF and its underling index.
-While the ETF is being traded in New York, the Asian markets are already closed, and the European markets close half way through.
-Hence, additional information might have been impounded into the price of the ETF.
+For both 2x Bears, EFU and EEV, the results are again poor for certain holding periods.
+To summarize, there is a substantial drop in \mathbb{R}^2 across the board in these regressions compared to the other leveraged ETFs.
+The alphas (especially for EEV) are large and statistically significant once the holding period is 1-week or longer, and the beta for the 1-day EFU deviates significantly from 2, and the R^2 for the regression is only 0.3628, indicating that only 36.28 percent of the variations in the daily EFU returns can be explained by the variations in the MSCI EAFE returns, the lowest across all holding periods.
+A likely reason is the nonsynchronicity in the trading of the ETF and its underling index: While the ETF is being traded in New York, the Asian markets are already closed, and the European markets close half way through.
+Hence, additional information might have been impounded into the price of the ETF.18 Note that there is an inverted U-shape relationship between the adjusted R^2 and the holding period: The explanatory power of the underlying index peaks at 1-month for EFU and 1-week for EEV, and then declines.
 Finally, for investors to break even over a one-year horizon, the EAFE index needs to fall by 20.54 percent, and the EM index, 205.74 percent during the sample period in question.